 Our business is organised into three divisions; Conviviality Retail, Conviviality Direct and Conviviality Trading all of which are supported through its nationwide distribution network.

-Conviviality Retail is the UK’s largest franchised off licence and convenience chain with 370 Franchisees and more than 700 retail stores trading primarily under the fascia’s of Bargain Booze, Bargain Booze Select Convenience and Wine Rack.
+Conviviality Retail is the UK’s largest franchised off licence and convenience chain with over 350 Franchisees and more than 700 retail stores trading primarily under the fascia’s of Bargain Booze, Bargain Booze Select Convenience and Wine Rack.

-Conviviality Direct is the UK’s largest independent wholesaler to the on-trade serving 23,000 outlets from national prestige hotel chains to independent food-led pubs and restaurants.
+Conviviality Direct is the UK’s largest independent wholesaler to the on-trade serving c.
+25,000 outlets from national prestige hotel chains to independent food-led pubs and restaurants, trading through two businesses – Matthew Clark and Bibendum.

 Conviviality Trading is our full service brand and wine agency with activation capability including festivals and events.